Social Welfare Research

 Temporary Assistance for Needy Families Program (TANF)—$20 billion:

 Who qualifies for TANF?
 In order to qualify for TANF, applicants must be either pregnant or responsible for a child under 19 years of age.
 They must be a US national, citizen, legal alien, or permanent resident; have low or very low income; and be under-employed (working for very low wages), unemployed, or about to become unemployed.
-Families who receive TANF must get a job within two years.
-They cannot own more than $2,000 in total assets.
+Parents who receive TANF must get a job within two years.
+They cannot own more than $4,250 in total assets.
 Participants may only receive TANF for five years within their lifetime, or less in some states.

 Does it benefit the wealthy?
 No.